Stochastic Direct Search Method for Blind Resource Allocation

 \section{Abstract}

 Motivated by programmatic advertising optimization, we consider the task of sequentially allocating budget across a set of resources.
 At every time step, a feasible allocation is chosen and only a corresponding random return is observed.
 The goal is to maximize the cumulative expected sum of returns.
-This is a realistic model for budget allocation across subdivisions of marketing campaigns, when the objective is to maximize the number of conversions.

-We study direct search (aka pattern search) methods for linearly constrained and derivative-free optimization in the presence of noise.
-Those algorithms are easy to implement and particularly suited to constrained optimization.
-They have not yet been analyzed from the perspective of cumulative regret.
-We provide a regret upper-bound of the order of $T^{2/3}$ in the general case.
-Our mathematical analysis also establishes, as a by-product, time-independent regret bounds in the deterministic, unconstrained case.
-We also propose an improved version of the method relying on sequential tests to accelerate the identification of descent directions.
+This is a realistic model for budget allocation across subdivisions of marketing campaigns, with the objective of maximizing the number of conversions.
+We study direct search (also known as pattern search) methods for linearly constrained and derivative-free optimization in the presence of noise, which apply in particular to sequential budget allocation.
+These algorithms, which do not rely on hierarchical partitioning of the resource space, are easy to implement; they respect the operational constraints of resource allocation by avoiding evaluation outside of the feasible domain; and they are also compatible with warm start by being (approximate) descent algorithms.
+However, they have not yet been analyzed from the perspective of cumulative regret.
+We show that direct search methods achieves finite regret in the deterministic and unconstrained case.
+In the presence of evaluation noise and linear constraints, we propose a simple extension of direct search that achieves a regret upper-bound of the order of $T^{2/3}$.
+We also propose an accelerated version of the algorithm, relying on repeated sequential testing, that significantly improves the practical behavior of the approach.